ndexbio/ndex2-client/README.md

 Get the attributes of an edge, where the edge may be specified by its id or passed in as an object.

+* **edge**: edge object or edge id

 **get_edges()**

-* Return an iteratable structure containing the objects for all edges in the network
+* Return an iteratable structure containing the objects for all edges in the network.

 ### **Network**